Table of Contents

 - Renshaw cells acting as inhibitory interneurons bind contralaterally lying cells of the same segment.

-- The infection by the pathogen clostridium tetanii leads to weakness and paralysis of skeletal muscles because the activity of the inhibitory interneurons is increased.
+- Infection by the pathogen C. tetani leads to weakness and paralysis of skeletal muscles because the activity of the inhibitory interneurons is increased.

 Which statement about spinal meninges is true?